 ESP32 DAC Pins

-The ESP32 features two 8-bit DAC channels that can be used to convert digital signals into true analog voltages.
+The ESP32 includes two 8-bit DAC channels for converting digital signals to true analog voltages.
 It can be used as a “digital potentiometer” to control analog devices.

-This dual-DAC on the ESP32 has 8-bit resolution, which means that values between 0 and 256 will produce an analog voltage somewhere between 0 and 3.3V.
+These DACs have an 8-bit resolution, which means that values ranging from 0 to 256 will be converted to an analog voltage ranging from 0 to 3.3V.

 ESP32 Touch Pins

-These pins can be easily turned into a touchpad by connecting them to any conductive object such as wire, thread, foil, cloth, conductive paint, etc. The low-noise nature of the design and the high sensitivity of the circuit allow relatively small pads to be used.
+You can make a touch pad by attaching any conductive object to these pins, such as aluminum foil, conductive cloth, conductive paint, and so on.
+Because of the low-noise design and high sensitivity of the circuit, relatively small pads can be made.

-These capacitive touch pins can also be used to wake the ESP32 from deep sleep.
+Additionally, these capacitive touch pins can be used to wake the ESP32 from deep sleep.

 ESP32 SPI Pins

-SPI Pins ESP32 features three SPIs (SPI, HSPI and VSPI) in slave and master modes.
-These SPIs also support the following general-purpose SPI features:
+ESP32 features three SPIs (SPI, HSPI, and VSPI) in slave and master modes.
+These SPIs also support the general-purpose SPI features listed below: